 Information Collection Requirement

-OMB Control Number 1652-0053, Certified Cargo Screening Program, 49 CFR parts 1515, 1520, 1540, 1544, 1546, 1548, and 1549.
-TSA is seeking renewal of an expiring collection of information.
-Section 1602 of the Implementing Recommendations of the 9/11 Commission Act of 2007 (Pub.
-L. 110-53, 121 Stat.
-266, 278, August 3, 2007) required the development of a system to screen 50 percent of the cargo transported on a passenger aircraft by February 2009, and to screen 100 percent of such cargo by August 2010.
+OMB Control Number 1652-0053, Certified Cargo Screening Program, 49 CFR parts 1515, 1540, 1544, 1546, 1548, and 1549.
+Section 1602 of the Implementing Recommendations of the 9/11 Commission Act of 2007, Public Law 110-53, 121 Stat.
+266, 278 (Aug.
+3, 2007), required the development of a system to screen 50 percent of the cargo transported on a passenger aircraft by February 2009, and to screen 100 percent of such cargo by August 2010.
 In September 2009, TSA issued an interim final rule (IFR) amending 49 CFR to implement this statutory requirement.
-See 74 FR 47672 (September 16, 2009).
-In August 2011, TSA issued the Air Cargo Screening Final Rule (Final Rule) to finalize the statutory requirement for 100 percent screening of air cargo.
-See 76 FR 51848 (August 18, 2011).
-The Final Rule removed all provisions regarding validation firms and validators, as TSA has determined that it has the resources to continue to conduct assessments of facilities applying for certification under the Certified Cargo Screening Program (CCSP).
-The Final Rule deleted the requirement that aircraft operators would have to become certified in order to screen cargo off airport.
-Aircraft operators are already screening cargo on airport, under a TSA-approved security program, and additional certification of aircraft operators is not necessary.
-TSA received approval from OMB for the collections of information contained in the IFR and now seeks to extend this approval from OMB on this Final Rule.
+See 74 FR 47672 (Sept.
+16, 2009).
+In August 2011, TSA issued the Air Cargo Screening final rule (Final Rule) to finalize the statutory requirement for 100 percent screening of air cargo.
+See 76 FR 51848 (Aug.
+18, 2011).
+TSA received approval from OMB for the collections of information contained in the IFR and the Final Rule, and now seeks to extend this approval.
 Accordingly, TSA must proceed with this ICR for this program in order to continue to meet the Congressional mandate.
 The ICR allows TSA to collect several categories of information as explained below.

-TSA certifies qualified facilities as CCSFs.
+TSA certifies qualified facilities as Certified Cargo Screening Facilities (CCSFs).
 Companies seeking to become CCSFs are required to submit an application for a security program and for certification to TSA at least 90 days before the intended date of operation.
 All CCSF applicants submit applications and related information either electronically through email, through the online Air Cargo Document Management System, or by postal mail.

-TSA requires CCSF applicants to ensure that individuals performing screening and related functions under the Final Rule have successfully completed a security threat assessment (STA) conducted by TSA.
-In addition, Security Coordinators and their alternates for CCSFs must undergo STAs.
+TSA regulations (49 CFR parts 1540 and 1549) require CCSFs to ensure that individuals performing screening and related functions, and those who have unescorted access to cargo, have successfully completed a security threat assessment (STA) conducted by TSA.
+In addition, the senior manager or representative in control of the CCSF operations, and the CCSF Security Coordinators and their alternates, must all undergo STAs.
 CCSFs must submit personally identifiable information on these individuals to TSA so that TSA can conduct an STA.
 TSA also requires CCSFs to accept and implement a standard security program provided by TSA or to submit a proposed modified security program to the designated TSA official for approval.
 The CCSF must also submit to an assessment of its facility by TSA.
 Once TSA approves the security program and determines that the applicant is qualified to be a CCSF, TSA will send the applicant a written notice of approval and certification to operate as a CCSF.

-Once certified, CCSFs must provide information on the amount of cargo screened and other cargo screening metrics at an approved facility.
-CCSFs must also maintain screening, training, and other security-related records of compliance with the Final Rule and make them available for TSA Inspectors.
+Once approved, CCSFs must maintain screening, training, and other security-related records of compliance with their security program and make them available for TSA inspectors.

-The forms used for this collection of information include the CCSF Facility Profile Application (TSA Form 419B), CCSF Principal Attestation (TSA Form 419D), Security Profile (TSA Form 419E), Security Threat Assessment Application (TSA Form 419F), Aviation Security Known Shipper Verification (TSA Form 419H), and the Cargo Reporting Template.
+The forms used for this collection of information include the CCSF Facility Profile Application (TSA Form 419B), CCSF Principal Attestation (TSA Form 419D), Security Profile (TSA Form 419E), and the Security Threat Assessment Application (TSA Form 419F).

 Estimated Burden Hours

-As noted above, TSA has identified several separate information collections for the Final Rule under this ICR.
-These collections will affect an estimated total of 2,309 unique respondents, over the three years of the PRA analysis.
-Collectively, these five information collections represent an estimated average of 127,050 responses annually, for an average annual hour burden of 143,768 hours.
+As noted above, TSA has identified several separate information collections under this ICR.
+Collectively, these four information collections represent an estimated average of 18,290 responses annually, for an average annual hour burden of 7125.24 hours.

 1. CCSF Application.
-TSA estimated that it will receive 2,902 applications in 3 years, for an average of 967 applications annually (this includes submissions from new applicants and CCSFs applying to renew their certification).
-TSA further estimated that these applications will require an average of 2 hours each to complete, resulting in an annual burden of approximately 1,934 hours (967 × 2).
+The CCSP section of the TSA Office of Security Operations estimates that it will receive 180 applications in 3 years, for an average of 60 applications annually.
+TSA further estimates that these applications will require an average of 3 hours each to complete, resulting in an annual hour burden of approximately 180 hours (60 × 3).

 4. Recordkeeping Requirements.
-All CCSFs will be required to maintain records of compliance with the FR.
-TSA estimated a time burden of approximately five minutes (0.083 hours) annually per employee who is required to have an STA for each CCSF to file the training records and other records of compliance.
-TSA estimated an annual burden of approximately 4,247 hours (51,172 × 0.083).
+TSA estimates a time burden of approximately five minutes (0.083 hours) annually per employee who is required to have an STA for each CCSF to prepare and file the training records and other records of compliance.
+TSA estimates it will receive a total of 26,400 STA applications in 3 years, for an average of 8,800 STA applications annually.
+TSA estimates an annual hour burden of approximately 730.4 hours (8,800 STA applicants × 0.083 hours).